 Accelerator R&D drives the innovation required to meet the increasing demands of particle physics on accelerator capacity, performance, and cost.
-These demands span improving the performance of operating accelerators such as the Fermilab Accelerator Complex (section 6.6.2), advancing the technologies to deliver a Higgs factory, and developing the designs and technologies needed for colliders capable of exploring the 10 TeV pCM scale (section 6.5).
-Development for muon, proton, and advanced accelerators and superconducting magnets will support collider R&D and drive recruiting and workforce development.
+These demands span performance improvements of operating accelerators such as the Fermilab Accelerator Complex (Section 6.6.2), advancing the technologies to deliver a Higgs factory, and developing the designs and technologies needed for colliders capable of exploring the 10 TeV pCM scale (Section 6.5).
+Development for muon, proton, and advanced accelerators as well as superconducting magnets will support collider R&D and also drive recruiting and workforce development.

-Over the last decade, sustained R&D has created capabilities that are driving this decade's research (Recommendations 1a and 1b).
-The HL-LHC upgrade leveraged generic accelerator R&D to produce Nb3Sn conductor and cable, which were utilized by the targeted LHC Accelerator Research Program (LARP) to deliver high-field magnet prototypes.
-The Proton Improvement Plan-II (PIP-II) project is in progress to provide high intensity beams to DUNE and other experiments based on state-of-the-art superconducting radio-frequency (RF) cavities.
+Over the last decade, sustained R&D has created capabilities that are driving this decade's research (Recommendation 1a, 1b).
+The High-Luminosity LHC upgrade leveraged generic accelerator R&D to produce Nb3Sn conductor and cable, which were utilized by the targeted LHC Accelerator Research Program (LARP) to deliver high-field magnet prototypes.
+The Proton Improvement Plan-II (PIP-II) project is in progress to provide high intensity beams to DUNE and other experiments based on state-of-the-art superconducting radiofrequency (RF) cavities.

-The US accelerator R&D program has also made substantial progress in the past decade that affects the future design and development of a Higgs factory and of high intensity accelerators for neutrino and flavor physics.
-For example, in collaboration with international partners, the US program has set new records in normal and superconducting RF gradients, in the context of an ILC module.
-Tests of integrable optics and optical stochastic cooling demonstrated key steps toward the future of intense beams.
+The US accelerator R&D program has also made substantial progress in the past decade that impacts the future design and development of a Higgs factory and of high intensity accelerators for neutrino and flavor physics.
+For example, in collaboration with international partners, the US program has set new records in normal and superconducting RF gradients, in the context of an International Linear Collider (ILC) module.
+Tests of integrable optics and stochastic cooling demonstrated key steps toward the future of intense beams.
 High-intensity beam experiments also validated new accelerator target materials.

 At the same time, advances in R&D now allow us to consider technology paths that can enable scientific discovery at the 10 TeV pCM scale (Recommendation 4a).

-New magnetic field records were set toward the needs for FCC-hh and muon colliders.
-Tests also demonstrated muon cooling and thus enabled a new international design effort in which US participation is essential.
-High-gradient plasma-wakefield-based advanced accelerators demonstrated advances toward future colliders including 8 GeV energy gain over just 20 cm (approximately a thousandth of the distance conventionally required) and positron acceleration.
+over just 20 cm (approximately a thousandth of the distance conventionally required) and positron acceleration.

-Advances in accelerator R&D have a profound effect on both particle physics and a range of other disciplines.
-Accelerator structures developed for the ILC enable a new generation of light sources important to basic energy science (BES), including the Linac Coherent Light Source-II (LCLS-II) and the high-energy LCLS-II-HE.
+Advances in accelerator R&D have a profound impact on both particle physics and a range of other disciplines.
+Accelerator structures developed for the ILC enable a new generation of light sources important to basic energy science (BES), including the Linac Coherent Light Source-II (LCLS-II) and the high energy LCLS-II-HE.
 The Cryomodule Test Facility and associated test stands support both the LCLS-II (BES) and PIP-II (HEP) accelerator projects.
-Investments in high-field magnets by the DOE Magnet Development Program and NSF's MagLab have advanced the state of the art in conductors and magnet design to the benefit of particle physics, materials science, fusion energy research, and commercial development.
+Investments in high field magnets by the DOE Magnet Development Program and NSF's MagLab have advanced the state of the art in conductors and magnet design to the benefit of particle physics, materials science, fusion energy research, and commercial development.